 6. Statement of purpose.

 You will be asked to upload a one-page, typed statement indicating your educational and professional goals and a statement of your reasons for pursuing the MCLS-MLS degree.
 You should also include any special interests, plans, or relevant information pertaining to educational records and career progression.

 The applicant will submit a plan that describes the semester that each of the courses in the MCLS-MLS curriculum will be completed and their selection of elective courses.
 (This is the Planned Course of Study worksheet that you downloaded in advance.)

 Applicants for admission will be asked several questions regarding criminal pleas, charges and convictions, academic suspensions, and military discharges on the application.
 You will also be asked to submit information for a criminal background check.
 You must describe violations of law in your home country and in any other country in which you have resided.
 The term “law” includes codes, legal rules and regulations, and other criminal-type statutes or violations of municipal, local, provincial, state, federal, national, commonwealth, and other governmental jurisdiction.
 Failure to provide complete, accurate and truthful information will be grounds to deny or withdraw your admission, or to dismiss you after enrollment.
 The same actions will occur if you fail to notify the Admissions Office promptly in writing of such charges that occur at any time after you submit the application.

 9. TOEFL or IELTS score (no more than two years old).

-All international applicants must submit acceptable, official (reported directly from ETS) TOEFL scores or IELTS (reported directly from IELTS).
+All international applicants must submit acceptable, official scores for TOEFL (reported directly to school code #5816 from ETS) or IELTS (reported directly from IELTS).
 We accept no other English Language tests.

 - Standardized test scores must be official and are reportable for a period of two years from the date of the exam.
 Exam results more than two years old cannot be considered.
 Standardized test scores that are submitted to this institution are kept on file for only one year.